nayrsicnarf/readme-generator/assets/js/README-Generate.md

 ## Test

-To test the project, run "node index.js" and answer the series of questions to see if a README.md file is created with the correct inputs.
+To test the project, run "node index.js" and answer the series of questions in order to see if a README.md file is created with the correct inputs.

 ## Contribution